hazelcast/hazelcast-jet-reference-manual/src/API.md

 This is the default forwarding pattern.
 For each item a single destination processor is chosen with no further restrictions on the choice.
-The only guarantee given by this method is that the item will be received by exactly one processor, but typically care will be taken to "spray" the items equally over all the reception candidates.
+The only guarantee given by this pattern is that the item will be received by exactly one processor, but typically care will be taken to "spray" the items equally over all the reception candidates.

 This choice makes sense when the data doesn't have to be partitioned, usually implying a downstream vertex which can compute the result based